pacelliv/ecdsa-node/readme.md

 ## Using the application

 After the UI is rendered on the browser, three wallets with a balance of tokens will be avaliable for you.
-In order to send transactions first you need to connect to a wallet by clicking it:
+In order to send transactions first you need to connect to a wallet by clicking on it:

 <div align="center">
   <figure >